 In his memo, Damore has also explained possible reasons for tech biases.
 In his argument, he showed globally across culture and across history men and women have shown different behavioral traits and less representation of women in the tech industry is not socially constructed.
 So, even if there may be exceptions (like in India), that can’t be a ground to believe that men and women are all same.

-Behavioural psychologists and many evolutionary psychologists who has done cross cultural studies do confirm the same corroborate his claims.
-Feminists may claim that women can do everything a man can do and they can still present many examples of that, but various cross cultural studies by different independent researchers have already proved the Damore’s point.
+Behavioral psychologists and many evolutionary psychologists who have done cross-cultural studies do confirm the same corroborate his claims.
+Feminists may claim that women can do everything a man can do and they can still present many examples of that, but various cross-cultural studies by different independent researchers have already proved Damore’s point.
 In developing countries like in India, women take part in technology companies more because of Indian economy and comparatively higher paid salaries there.
-Whereas in Sweden, Norway, Switzerland where women are more empowered and can choose from anything they want, they choose more social roles than technology based roles.
-This finding confirm Damore’s claim that women are naturally not inclined to take up tech or leadership roles.
+Whereas in Sweden, Norway, Switzerland where women are more empowered and can choose from anything they want, they choose more social roles than technology-based roles.
+This finding confirms Damore’s claim that women are naturally not inclined to take up tech or leadership roles.

 So according to Social Role Theory, the inegalitarian (patriarchal) societies should have maximum gender difference and in egalitarian societies (like Norway, Sweden, Switzerland etc.) the difference should be weak or even disappear.

-From example of Simon Baron Cohen’s Empathazing – Systematizing Theory, James Damore argued that women being naturally socializing and empathizing in nature compared to men, are not competitive enough and hence are not suitable for highly competitive tech or leadership roles.
+From the example of Simon Baron Cohen’s Empathizing – Systematizing Theory, James Damore argued that women being naturally socializing and empathizing in nature compared to men, are not competitive enough and hence are not suitable for highly competitive tech or leadership roles.

 Coupled with the above, women being high on Neuroticism, Damore argued, report more anxiety and lower stress tolerance and hence become unsuitable for competitive roles.